teuben/DataComb/data/README.md

 1) M100 from casaguides
    --------------------

-The https://casaguides.nrao.edu/index.php/M100_Band3_Combine_5.4 casaguide walks you through a feather combination.
-We will also try to provide this example for the other combination methods.
+The https://casaguides.nrao.edu/index.php/M100_Band3_Combine_6.2 casaguide walks you through a feather combination.
+We will also provide this example for the other combination methods, so they can be compared.

-To get the full data, see also https://casaguides.nrao.edu/index.php/M100_Band3#Obtaining_the_Data
+To get the full data, see https://casaguides.nrao.edu/index.php/M100_Band3#Obtaining_the_Data

 For EA use:  https://alma-dl.mtk.nao.ac.jp/ftp/alma/sciver/
     EU use:  https://almascience.eso.org/almadata/sciver/